rdkcentral/ThunderNanoServices/DisplayInfo/doc/DisplayInfoPlugin.md

 <a name="head.Description"></a>
 # Description

-The DeviceInfo plugin allows retrieving of various device-related information.
+The DisplayInfo plugin allows retrieving of various display-related information.

 The plugin is designed to be loaded and executed within the Thunder framework.
 For more information about the framework refer to [[Thunder](#ref.Thunder)].